 Altair's culture has historically embraced flexible work arrangements.
-As the COVID-19 pandemic spread, our workforce transitioned to nearly full remote working.
+As the COVID-19 pandemic continued through 2021, our workforce remained in a mode of nearly full remote working.
 Our culture, technology and people allowed us to react quickly when the crisis initially emerged.
 As a result, we maintained high levels of productivity and employee engagement.
 We adopted global and local COVID-19 safety protocols and guidelines to ensure the safety, health and wellness of our employees, families, and local communities.
-We also provide virtual health and wellness programs, such as Pilates, meditation, mental health tips, and information sessions by medical professionals to educate and answer questions about COVID-19.
-Our executive staff, including the CEO, was highly engaged with our workforce through podcasts, town halls, and other methods of outreach enabled by the accelerated adoption of virtual communication platforms.
+We also provide virtual health and wellness programs, such as meditation, mental health tips, and information sessions by medical professionals to educate and answer questions about COVID-19.
+Our executive staff, including the CEO, are highly engaged with our workforce through podcasts, town halls, and other methods of outreach enabled by the accelerated adoption of virtual communication platforms.